-Prior-List Intrusions and Release From PI
+Prior-list intrusions and release from PI

-Intrusions have been used in previous research to indicate the degree of PI (e.g., Aslan & Bäuml, 2016; Bufe & Aslan, 2018; Nunes & Weinstein, 2012; Pastötter & Bäuml, 2014; Pastötter et al., 2013; Pierce et al., 2017; Szpunar et al., 2008; Weinstein et al., 2011, 2014; Yang et al., 2017, 2019).
-Yang et al. (2022) found that priorlist intrusions mediated the effect of interim task on criterial test recall with single-item Chinese word lists, indicating a contribution of release from PI to the FTE.
+Intrusions have been used in previous research to indicate the degree of proactive interference (e.g., Aslan & Bäuml, 2016; Bufe & Aslan, 2018; Nunes & Weinstein, 2012; Pastötter & Bäuml, 2014; Pastötter et al., 2013; Pierce et al., 2017; Szpunar et al., 2008l Weinstein et al., 2011; Weinstein et al., 2014; Yang et al., 2017; Yang et al., 2019).
+Yang et al. (2022) found that prior list intrusions mediated the effect of interim task on criterial test recall with single-item Chinese word lists, indicating a contribution of release from PI to the forward testing effect.
 Here, we ran conceptually the same analyses for all four experiments on each pairwise group comparison.
-Mediation analyses were run using the R mediation package (Imai et al., 2010), with List 4 recall as the dependent variable, interim task (full-test vs. restudy; distributed-test vs. restudy) as the independent variable, and prior-list intrusions in List 4 recall as the mediator, with 1,000 bootstrap samples.
-In all cases, intrusions were a significant mediator of the effect of interim task on recall, with prior-list intrusions accounting for 54.0%-99.8% of the effect of testing on recall.
+Mediation analyses were run using the R mediation package (Imai, Keele, & Yamamoto, 2010), with List 4 recall as the dependent variable, Interim Task (Full-Test vs Restudy; Distributed-Test vs Restudy) as the independent variable, and prior list intrusions in List 4 recall as the mediator, with 1000 bootstrap samples.
+In all cases, intrusions were a significant mediator of the effect of Interim Task on recall, with prior list intrusions accounting for 54.0-99.8% of the effect of testing on recall.
 Moreover, none of the direct effects were statistically significant, suggesting near-complete mediation by intrusions.
 The full results from the mediation analyses are shown in Table 1.